You know that feeling you get when you look at your paycheck and a huge chunk of it was taken out to pay Uncle Sam?

-Tax-loss harvesting is a strategy where you sell certain assets (stocks, bonds, mutual funds) that have lost value in order to offset gains on other investments, and reduce your overall tax liability at the end of the year.
+Tax-loss harvesting is a strategy where you sell certain assets (stocks, bonds, mutual funds) that have lost value in order to offset capital gains on other investments, and reduce your overall tax liability at the end of the year.
 You “harvest” a loss when an asset loses value, then use that money to buy a different—but similar—asset so your portfolio remains diversified.

 You can use tax-loss harvesting to offset capital gains that result from selling securities at a profit.
 You can also use tax-loss harvesting to offset up to $3,000 in non-investment income.

 Tax-loss harvesting is a strategy that you only apply to taxable investment accounts.
 Tax-deferred retirement accounts like IRAs and 401(k)s grow deferred, so they aren’t subject to capital gains taxes.

 Let’s say that you have $10,000 in capital gains on certain stocks and funds in a taxable investment account.
 In order to minimize the tax liability from those gains, you sell other assets that will generate a loss.
 If those losses total $5,000, it will cut your capital gains—and therefore your capital gains tax—in half.
 We’ll get into exactly how this works to your advantage in a little bit.

 Tax-loss harvesting can be complicated if you try to do it manually.
 But it’s actually a very easy process when it’s done by computers.
 And since they have the computers that can do it, certain brokerage firms and investment platforms, like Wealthfront and Personal Capital, offer automated tax-loss harvesting as a feature.

 Why tax-loss harvesting helps you grow wealth faster